Natyren/MixedAE/README.md

-# MixedMAE
+# MixedAE
-This is open-source realisation of MixedMAE (https://arxiv.org/pdf/2303.17152.pdf)
+This is open-source realisation of MixedAE (https://arxiv.org/pdf/2303.17152.pdf)